matthew-malo/Apple-Music-to-Spotify-Conversion/README.md

 Spotify also provides a few useful Javascript files to get the localhost server up and running, which was essential as I had never written in Javascript before.
 The files are very well documented, and provide insight into how to access user data and modify playlists.

+### Spotipy API Reference

+This is the link to the Spotipy API: https://spotipy.readthedocs.io/en/2.13.0/